 While performing these tests, the evaluator shall verify that the TOE behaviour observed during testing is consistent with the descriptions provided in the TSS and the Guidance Documentation.
 Depending on the TOE configuration, there might be a large number of different possible configurations.
 In such cases, it is acceptable to perform subset testing, accompanied by an equivalency argument describing the evaluator’s sampling methodology.

 Cryptographic Support (FCS)

-FCS_DTLSC_EXT.1 Extended: DTLS Client Protocol
+FCS_DTLSC_EXT.1 Extended: DTLS Client Protocol without mutual authentication

 TSS